-A mist of memories wafts over Hartford Stage’s delicate and affectionate production of “To Kill a Mockingbird."
-But one the nostalgic glow fades, a separate yet honorable version emerges in helmer Michael Wilson’s graceful production, starring Matthew Modine as Atticus Finch.
+A mist of memories wafts over Hartford Stage’s delicate and affectionate production of “To Kill a Mockingbird.”
+There’s the memory of Harper Lee’s beloved book, of the late Robert Mulligan’s sensitive 1962 screen version and of the audience’s own real or imagined past recalling youthful wonder, parental protection and innocence in simpler times.
+Eventually, that nostalgic glow fades and a separate yet honorable version emerges in helmer Michael Wilson’s graceful production, starring Matthew Modine as Atticus Finch.

 Wilson has tinkered with Christopher Sergel’s 1970 adaptation, which began as a vehicle for schools and community groups before professional theater companies increasingly found the value of the brand.
 Wilson recrafts the script, tapping into Lee’s novel as well as the Oscar-winning screenplay by Horton Foote, with whom the Hartford a.d. has a long-standing professional relationship.
 (Wilson recently directed “Dividing the Estate” on Broadway, and is gearing up to stage the scribe’s epic “Orphans’ Home” cycle.)

 Wilson places the Foote-print squarely on this production, keeping the staging simple, the sentimentality in check and the perfs, for the most part, true to the novel.
 He also brings that authentic Southern voice to the staging by using thesp Hallie Foote as the play’s narrator, the tomboy Scout as an adult looking back at her coming of age in a Depression-era small town in Alabama.

 Foote’s dry and knowing delivery sets the tone for the show, as does Jeff Cowie’s faded snapshot of a set, allowing characters to literally step through the pictures of the past and play out the action on an open thrust stage with minimal set pieces and props.